scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 The `estimate for this workload on DynamoDB <https://calculator.scylladb.com/?pricing=provisioned&storageGB=512&itemSizeB=1024&tableClass=standard&ratio=50&baselineReads=1000&baselineWrites=125000&peakReads=1000&peakWrites=306000&peakDurationReads=0&peakDurationWrites=6&reserved=0&readConst=100>`_ is around **$80,000/month** in Provisioned mode.

-In comparison, a cluster of 9 nodes of i4i.xlarge would cost around **$3000/month**.
-This cluster could sustain up to 175k ops/sec with peaks up to 270k ops/sec.
+In comparison, `a cluster of 9 nodes of i4i.large <https://www.scylladb.com/product/scylla-cloud/get-pricing?reads=10000&writes=110000&itemSize=1&storage=1&cloudProvider=AWS>`_ would cost around **$3,025/month**.
+This cluster could sustain up to 175,000 ops/sec with peaks up to 270,000 ops/sec.

 .. raw:: html